A Bucket of Blood

-Plot summary
+Plot

-One night after hearing the words of Maxwell H. Brock (Julian Burton), a poet who performs at The Yellow Door cafe, the dimwitted, impressionable, busboy Walter Paisley (Dick Miller) returns home to attempt to create a sculpture of the face of the hostess Carla (Barboura Morris).
-He stops when he hears the meowing of Frankie, the cat owned by his inquisitive landlady, Mrs. Surchart (Myrtle Vail), who has somehow gotten himself stuck in Walter's wall.
+Poet Maxwell H. Brock regularly performs at The Yellow Door café.
+The dimwitted, impressionable busboy Walter Paisley hears him with admiration.
+Paisley is in love with the hostess Clara and returns home one night to attempt to create a sculpture of her face.
+He stops when he hears the meowing of Frankie, the cat owned by his inquisitive landlady, Mrs. Surchart.
+The cat has gotten itself stuck in Walter's wall.
 Walter attempts to get Frankie out using a knife, but accidentally kills the cat when he sticks the knife into his wall.
 Instead of giving Frankie a proper burial, Walter covers the cat in clay, leaving the knife stuck in it.

-The next morning, Walter shows the cat to Carla and his boss Leonard (Antony Carbone).
+The next morning, Walter shows the cat to Carla and his boss Leonard.
 Leonard dismisses the oddly morbid piece, but Carla is enthusiastic about the work and convinces Leonard to display it in the café.
-Walter receives praise from Will (John Brinkley) and the other beatniks in the café.
-An adoring fan, Naolia (Jhean Burton), gives him a vial of heroin to remember her by.
-Naively ignorant of its function, he takes it home and is followed by Lou Raby (Bert Convy), an undercover cop, who attempts to take him into custody for narcotics possession.
+Walter receives praise from Will and the other beatniks in the café.
+An adoring fan, Naolia, gives him a vial of heroin to remember her by.
+Naively ignorant of its function, he takes it home and is followed by Lou Raby, an undercover cop, who attempts to take him into custody for narcotics possession.
 In a blind panic, thinking Lou is about to shoot him, Walter hits him with the frying pan he is holding, killing Lou instantly.

 Meanwhile, Walter's boss discovers the secret behind Walter's Dead Cat piece when he sees fur sticking out of it.
 The next morning, Walter tells the café-goers that he has a new piece, which he calls Murdered Man.
 Both Leonard and Carla come with Walter as he unveils his latest work and are simultaneously amazed and appalled.
 Carla critiques it as "hideous and eloquent" and deserving of a public exhibition.
 Leonard is aghast at the idea, but realizes the potential for wealth if he plays his cards right.